fslx/RS_Tracker_CLI/README.md

 # RS_Tracker_CLI

 RS_Tracker_CLI is a command-line interface (CLI) application developed in C#.
-Its purpose and functionalities are not specified in the repository.
+Its purpose and functionalities are to fetch game data from https://oldschool.runescape.com/ & https://wiseoldman.net/ and convey the information further to the CLI.

 ## Project Structure